-I was very excited about the opportunity to play with Fiber Etch.
 Fiber Etch gel is designed to dissolve plant (cellulose) fibres such as cotton, viscose, linen and rayon.
 It is used for the “burn-out” process of devore and cutwork, while polyester, other synthetic fibres, wool and silk fibres remain intact.

-My fabric samples included black velvet, satin, cotton and batiste.
+The fabric samples included black velvet, satin, cotton and batiste.
 These were each pinned onto a sheet of newsprint paper as per the Fiber Etch instructions.

 100% Cotton (cellulose)

 As expected, dots of Fiber Etch on cotton fabric quickly dissolved into holes when it was rinsed under cold water.
 A tiny amount of the gel will dissolve the cotton to make very small holes.
 To make larger holes and prevent fraying, it is necessary to stitch the outline of the area to be burnt-out with polyester thread.

 Batiste 72% Cotton (cellulose) / 28% Silk (protein)